alexksikes/fSphinx/tutorial/README.md

 This tool provides a command line interface to fSphinx which could be used for testing and debugging.

-The facets can be pre-computed or pre-loaded using the tool "preload_facets.py".
+The cache can be pre-computed or pre-loaded using the tool "preload_cache.py".

-    python ../tools/preload_facets.py -c config/sphinx_config.py ''
+    python ../tools/preload_cache.py -c config/sphinx_config.py ''

 This will compute the facets given in "sphinx_config.py" for the empty query (full scan) and perform this computation for every facet value under it.
+It is important to note that by default every preloaded facet will always persist in the cache (the key will not expire).
+It is assumed that your configuration file has either a cache attached to the facets or to the entire client.
+In the later case the computation of the search is also cached along with the computation of the facets.

-Cool Now I'd like An Interface
+Cool Now I'd like an Interface
 ------------------------------

 Now that you got yourself setup on the backend, you might still want an interface.
 You may also be interested in choosing different visualizations for your facets.
 If this is the case have a look at [Cloud Mining] [5] (coming soon).
 Cloud Mining uses the configuration file (discussed above) to build a complete search interface.